PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 5
 ![Page 5](images/page-05.png)

-MBUZI!
-The goat says "Mee-mee!"
+GOAT!
+The goat says "Meh-meh!"

 **Ask:** Can you jump like a goat?